Kenneract/KiCAD-Multi-BOM-Plugin/README.md

 	- Should also include variant handling (e.g. SOT23 = SOT-23 == SOT23-3 != SOT23-5)
 - Improve model-value comparisons for JLCPCB sanity-check feature
 	- Ignore spaces,periods,dashes,commas,underscores & case when comparing
+		- E.g. "B5819WSL"=="B5819W SL"
 		- Maybe just ignore all non alphanumeric characters
-	- E.g. AMS1117-3.3 == AMS1117, B5819WSL == B5819W SL
+	- Check if known footprint string is within symbol's footprint string
+		- E.g. "SMD3225-4P" is a subset "Crystal_SMD_3225-4Pin" (ignoring non-alphanum)
 - Improve code formatting and adherence to PEP8
 - Consider respecting the second "output" argument from KiCAD
 - Add a JLCPCB Parts basic part suggestion check
 	- Can be disabled internally using a bool
-	- For non-basic parts, check if a basic part with an equal value+footprint is available
+	- For non-basic parts (or parts not in database), check if a basic part with an equal value+footprint is available
+- Add graceful error handling for permission denied errors
+	- These usually stem from having an existing BoM file open in an external program
+- Add graceful error handling if KiCAD netlist python module is not installed